BIBB Logo

 Other professions are regulated at federal state level.
 Slightly different provisions apply to these professions in each federal state, for example to nursery school teacher, teacher or engineer.
 There are also professions which are not regulated in all federal states.

-Please also note that a large number of German professions are .
-This applies, for example, to all such as office manager or motor vehicle mechatronics technician.
+Please also note that a large number of German professions are not regulated.
+This applies, for example, to all dual training occupations such as office manager or motor vehicle mechatronics technician.

 Skilled workers can find out whether a profession is regulated or not by visiting the Recognition Finder.